objectbox/objectbox-go/README.md

-ObjectBox Go API
+Go Database API
 ================
-ObjectBox is a superfast database for objects.
+ObjectBox is a superfast Go database persisting objects; [check the performance benchmarks vs SQLite (GORM) & Storm](https://objectbox.io/go-1-0-release-and-performance-benchmarks/).
 Using this Golang API, you can use ObjectBox as an embedded database in your Go application.
-A client/server mode will follow soon.

 ObjectBox persists your native Go structs using a simple CRUD API: